Trump got evicted from ‘the swamp.’ Some of his people are trying to stick around.

 “I don’t believe in burning bridges,” he says.

 He believes in keeping chemical levels in balance, the salinity in check, the temperature and flow properly calibrated.

 Priebus talks to potential candidates for federal office, including potential 2024 candidates, on a regular basis.
 He catches up with Trump by phone occasionally.
 He tries to defend Trump when he can and stay silent when he can’t.

-In the past decade, since he became chairman, the Republican Party became more powerful than ever; arguably it has never stood for less, philosophically speaking, but so far that hasn’t really been a problem.
+In the past decade, since he became chairman, the Republican Party has become more powerful than ever; arguably it has never stood for less, philosophically speaking, but so far that hasn’t really been a problem.

 There’s been plenty of life and growth.
 Not too many disappearances.
 Better to be in the tank than out to sea.